qteatime/kate/docs/source/glossary.rst

     program at the time it's running.
 In Kate, runtimes generally describe a broad set of APIs and supporting functionality that allows cartridges to run.

+  Runtime emulation
+    A process of running programs made for a different platform without changing the code of the program.
+Runtime emulation instead changes the current platform to resemble the one the program expects to run on.

+    Contrast with :term:`code translation`.

 S
 -